 Lion Icebox Cookies

-icebox cookie dough (with modifications below)
+icebox cookie dough (with modifications below)2 tbsp custard powder

 2 tbsp cocoa powder